andydmort/BabyFeed/readme.md

 # BabyFeed

-A Breast Feeding logging app to help new moms with breast feeding.
+A Breast Feeding logging Fitbit Versa 2 app to help new moms with breast feeding.
 The app will record up to 25 feeding, including the time, start side, and the amount of time each side was used.

 ## Use